nasa-gibs/worldview-options-eosdis/common/brand/pages/new.md

   displayed properly in the older arctic projection (EPSG:3995).
 * A mixed content warning may be displayed when using layers from external servers not using https.

 ---
+# Version 1.0.1

+## Updates

+* Fixed a bug that still shows a product as added when it's removed
+* Added a Data Download message for Terra/Aqua fires

+---